-- Training a small part of the massive number of unemployed youth (56%) to return to the agriculture sector. - Personal consumption of food products to help those in lowest income groups.
+Training a small part of the massive number of unemployed youth (56%) to return to the agriculture sector.

 "BRAL an orchard in the street - fruit on the pavement", Brussels Environment

 BRAL is an independent association (bralvzw.be) formed by Brussels residents and organizations engaged in making their city a pleasant, friendly space that is both respectful of the environment and affordable.
 The association supports citizen initiatives and raises awareness in a spirit of solidarity and equality, valuing diversity.